-This course prepares students to progress onto the A-level Business and Level 3 BTEC Nationals in Business courses - both of which are offered at Temple Moor in the Sixth form.
+This course prepares students to progress onto the A-level Business and Level 3 BTEC National in Business courses - both of which are offered at Temple Moor in the sixth form.
+Students who study business often go on to take A-levels in Economics.
+The skills and knowledge learnt during the course will equip students to be successful in other fields, such as vocational business courses or apprenticeships.